 March 30, 2012 - February 22, 2019

-As beautiful as Bevo is, it's his intelligence that gains people's respect.
-Phil and I swear he understands conversation.
-As a natural Alpha, we manage the other intact dogs with care so that no one dog has to take a stand to define their place in the pack.
-When we go to let the other dogs out, all we have to do is tell Bevo what we're doing and he quietly goes and sits on "his" loveseat, waiting for the other dogs to come or go as necessary.
-If one of the other dogs walks past the loveseat, Bevo is careful to turn his gaze so as not to make the other dog feel challenged.
+As beautiful as Bevo was, it was his intelligence that gained most people's respect.
+Phil and I would have sworn that he understood conversation.
+As a natural Alpha, we managed the other intact dogs with care so that no one dog had to take a stand to define their place in the pack.
+When we would go to let the other dogs out, all we'd have to do is tell Bevo what we were doing and he would quietly go sit on "his" loveseat, waiting for the other dogs to come or go as necessary.
+If one of the other dogs walked past the loveseat, Bevo would be careful to turn his gaze so as not to make the other dog feel challenged.

 My favorite story about Bevo's intelligence began when he was approximately 15-16 months old.
 One afternoon, Phil went looking for Bevo when he realized he hadn't seen him in quite a while.
 Phil called and called, went out to the back yard and called and searched every bush.
 Still no Bevo.
 As a last resort, Phil decided to check Jake's room, which had been closed off ever since he had shipped out to his new duty station in Okinawa.
 The door was closed as usual but Phil went in to check anyway.
 There, on the bed, under the fan, lay Bevo.
 He had opened the closed door, flipped the light switch on to turn on the fan, closed the door behind himself and crawled up on the bed for a comfy nap.
 It wasn't a fluke because not long afterward, he did it again.